Your Bass Guy is here to make fishing more accessible.

 We do sometimes include affiliate links.
 If you follow one of these links and end up making a purchase, your price doesn’t change, but we get a small percentage of what you spend.
 So it doesn’t make a difference to you but helps us keep the lights on, so to speak.
 And save up for that new St. Croix rod we’ve got our eyes on.

-Coty Perry – Managing Editor
+Coty Perry – Lead Editor

 For Coty, he didn’t love bass fishing at first cast.
 It took a few (thousand) for him to become obsessed with mastering every possible fishing style, technique, and lure.
 As a third-generation angler, Coty has a lot of knowledge and experience on the water and he loves sharing what he knows.
 When he’s not fishing you can likely find him playing soccer with his kids or figuring out how to get them to listen to him.